robel-tesfu/robel-tesfu/README.md

 ### 👨‍💻 About Me
 - 🌱 Currently learning **Full Stack Development**
-- 💡 Skilled in **Web development, UI/UX Design and problem solving**
+- 💡 Skilled in **Web development, UI/UX Design with Figma and problem solving**
 - 🚀 Passionate about **Building and learning new technologies**
 - 📫 Reach me at: **sys.robel@gmail.com**